mopidy/mopidy-local/README.rst

   library it should try and store its progress so far.
 Some libraries might not respect this setting.
 Set this to zero to disable flushing.

+- ``local/included_file_extensions``: File extensions to include when scanning the media directory.
+Values should be separated by either comma or newline.
+  Each file extension should start with a dot, .e.g. ``.flac``.
+Setting any values here will override the existence of ``local/excluded_file_extensions``.

 - ``local/excluded_file_extensions``: File extensions to exclude when scanning the media directory.
 Values should be separated by either comma or newline.
   Each file extension should start with a dot, .e.g. ``.html``.